bbauska/UC-Davis-JS-Basics/readme.md

   alt="2.15 Sequence - Part 2." />
 </p>

-<p>Next, we'll do some more surgery on our strengths.</p>
+<p>Next, we&apos;ll do some more surgery on our strengths.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 219. example, sequence part 2 (128) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image219.png"
   style="width:50%"
+  title="Example, Sequence Part 2"
   alt="Example, Sequence Part 2." />
 </p>

-What, we're going to do first here is we're going to pull out the word ''really''.
+What, we&apos;re going to do first here is we&apos;re going to pull out the word &apos;&apos;really&apos;&apos;.
-So I'm going to make a variable called reallyLocation, and I'm going to use the search method to find out where this word ''really'' in my string starts.
+So I&apos;m going to make a variable called reallyLocation, and I&apos;m going to use the search method to find out where this word &apos;&apos;really&apos;&apos; in my string starts.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 220/221. test, output - sequence part 2 (128) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image220.png"
   style="width:45%"
+  title="Answer test, sequence part 2"
   alt="Answer test, sequence part 2." />
 <img src="./images/image221.png"
   style="width:45%"
+  title="Output test, sequence part 2"
   alt="Output test, sequence part 2." />
 </p>

 <p>What this is going to return is a number of that location.
-So let's do that first.
+So let&apos;s do that first.
 Var
 reallyLocation equals myString.search really.
-Then I'm just going to console log out reallyLocation just so you see you can see exactly what that's getting.
+Then I&apos;m just going to console log out reallyLocation just so you see you can see exactly what that&apos;s getting.
 Assuming I did that right and I did.
-That's getting a five.
+That&apos;s getting a five.
 What that means is that if I count from here 0, 1, 2, 3, 4, 5, this is character Number 5.
 It starting at a five.
 How many characters do I want to get?
-I'm going to get six characters.</p>
+I&apos;m going to get six characters.</p>

-<p>So I'm going to use the substring function or method here, and I'm going to pass in
+<p>So I&apos;m going to use the substring function or method here, and I&apos;m going to pass in
-reallyLocation which is location five, and I'm going to get six characters.
-What that's going to do is it's going to pull out into this variable, special word, the word ''really''.
-It's going to start at five from myString and get six characters.</p>
+reallyLocation which is location five, and I&apos;m going to get six characters.
+What that&apos;s going to do is it&apos;s going to pull out into this variable, special word, the word &apos;&apos;really&apos;&apos;.
+It&apos;s going to start at five from myString and get six characters.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 222/223. string.substring & console (129) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image222.png"
   style="width:45%"
+  title="substring"
   alt="substring." />
 <img src="./images/image223.png"
   style="width:45%"
+  title="Console, myString"
   alt="Console, myString." />
 </p>

-So let's do that.
-Var specialWord equals string.substring, and I'm going to start with reallyLocation and get six characters.
-If I console log special word, you'll see that what that's getting for me.
-It's myString.
+So let&apos;s do that.
+Var specialWord equals string.substring, and I&apos;m going to start with reallyLocation and get six characters.
+If I console log special word, you&apos;ll see that what that&apos;s getting for me.
+It&apos;s myString.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~ 224/225. working with sequence, selection & loop (129) ~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image224.png"
   style="width:45%"
-  alt="Working with Sequence, Selection and Loop." />
+  title="Working with Sequence, Selection and Loop" alt="Working with Sequence, Selection and Loop." />
 <img src="./images/image225.png"
   style="width:45%"
+  title="Console, toUpperCase"
   alt="Console, toUpperCase." />
 </p>

-So I've got that, now I'm going to take specialWord and assign it back to itself, but uppercased.
-I'm going to say specialWord, I'm going to assign it specialWord.toUpperCase.
-So now it's going to be uppercase, and then what I'm going to do is I'm going to make a newString and I'm going to replace ''really'' with specialWord into the original myString here, and then I'll console log out newString.
-So let's do that.
+So I&apos;ve got that, now I&apos;m going to take specialWord and assign it back to itself, but uppercased.
+I&apos;m going to say specialWord, I&apos;m going to assign it specialWord.toUpperCase.
+So now it&apos;s going to be uppercase, and then what I&apos;m going to do is I&apos;m going to make a newString and I&apos;m going to replace &apos;&apos;really&apos;&apos; with specialWord into the original myString here, and then I&apos;ll console log out newString.
+So let&apos;s do that.
 Var newString equals myString.replace.
 Which order does it go in?
-I'm going to replace ''really'' with specialWord.
-SpecialWord like so and then I'll console. console.log newString.
-What I should get is I am really hungry for some, so I'm getting the capital word ''really'' there.
+I&apos;m going to replace &apos;&apos;really&apos;&apos; with specialWord.
+SpecialWord like so and then I&apos;ll console. console.log newString.
+What I should get is I am really hungry for some, so I&apos;m getting the capital word &apos;&apos;really&apos;&apos; there.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 226. example, sequence 2 (130) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image226.png"
   style="width:50%"
+  title="Example, Sequence 2, substr, toUpperCase, replace"
   alt="Example, Sequence 2, substr, toUpperCase, replace." />
 </p>

-But this is a sequence, JavaScript is doing a sequence of things, one thing after another, we're just doing a sequence of things here.
-JavaScript goes through the script one step at a time, and we're just learning about some string methods along the way.
-We've learned about a few of them already, uppercase and replace and search and substring, and there's a lot more here that you can go through and learn.
-But that'll get you started to begin with the various string methods that are available in JavaScript for doing string surgery.
+But this is a sequence, JavaScript is doing a sequence of things, one thing after another, we&apos;re just doing a sequence of things here.
+JavaScript goes through the script one step at a time, and we&apos;re just learning about some string methods along the way.
+We&apos;ve learned about a few of them already, uppercase and replace and search and substring, and there&apos;s a lot more here that you can go through and learn.
+But that&apos;ll get you started to begin with the various string methods that are available in JavaScript for doing string surgery.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->